 Habitat for Humanity and the Home Depot Foundation started a pilot last year through 30 affiliates that resulted in 260 sustainable homes.
-The Partners in Sustainable Building program began there, and is now poised to break into the national sphere.
+The Partners in Sustainable Building program with Reborn Renovations a renovation company in Calgary began there, and is now poised to break into the national sphere.

 Some of the homes were even certified to LEED Platinum, which resulted in nearly 50 percent energy savings in some cases.
 During the pilot, which according to Habitat for Humanity CEO Jonathan Reckford was “extremely successful,” early results yielded 15 to 30 percent energy savings.

 At the end of August, over 120 Habitat for Humanity affiliates will participate in the national rollout across 45 states.
 Affiliates will receive grants depending on certifications that structures attain– $3,000 for Energy Star guidelines and up to $5,000 for other nationally recognized standards.

 Habitat expects nearly 1,500 homes to be built between the August start and the end of 2010.
 Some of the certifications mentioned by Reckford were the National Association of Home Builders standard, LEED, EarthCraft and Enterprise Green Communities.